 Novo Nordisk’s ‘Changing Diabetes’ Aid Programme Exacerbates Issues of Insulin Access, and Must End for Compulsory Licensing to be Effective

 Aid programmes in lower income countries employed by insulin companies such as Novo Nordisk are driving dependency on donated, branded insulin and supplies, which inhibits sustainable access and blocks biosimilar uptake.
 Establishing dependence is the primary initiative, subordinating patient health for long-term corporate economic benefit.
-Whilst Novo Nordisk’s aid programmes have undeniably saved lives, true aid can only be realised through policy changes within states.
-By prioritising the compulsory licensing of biosimilars under World Trade Organisation guidelines, sustainable access to insulin may be achieved, as opposed to continued dependence on aid programme renewals and pharmaceutical monopoly.
+Whilst Novo Nordisk’s aid programmes have undeniably saved lives, true access to medicines can only be realised through policy changes within states.
+Compulsory licensing by governments, which involves forcibly accessing patented intellectual property to allow cheaper versions of drugs to be produced, is a key step towards ensuring insulin access is not prevented by exorbitant prices.
+By prioritising compulsory licensing of insulin biosimilars under World Trade Organisation guidelines, sustainable and affordable access may be achieved, as opposed to continued dependence on aid programme renewals and pharmaceutical monopoly.

 Devastatingly, this is a common trope amongst pharmaceutical companies, where political and economic pressures override the scope of WTO patent laws.
 The developments in Cameroon and other countries involved in Novo Nordisk’s programme suggest a similar pathway is being undertaken.
 With infrastructure in place but cheaper alternatives to Novo Nordisk’s current donations of branded insulin unmentioned in programme documents (Novo Nordisk, 2014), the underlying economic interests of the company seem evident through the company’s ominous lack of transparency.
 This emphasises the imperative to establish alternative methods for equal, long-term diabetes care access before Novo Nordisk imposes charges for its goods.
 This must be done through the development of biosimilars and forming the political infrastructure to prevent pharmaceutical leverage from affecting compulsory licensing decisions, as was the case in Thailand.